MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 I've worked in several large code bases where we applied these two rules with great results.
 I would really recommend addopting these two patterns.

-### Multiple types of classes
+### Avoid null on calculation or coordination objects

-For me, classes can be used in many different ways.
+Classes can be used in many different ways.
 Remember, a class is a template for an object and is a very general concept.
-Off hand I can think of at least three types of things I use classes for...
+Off hand I can think of several types of things I use classes for...

 - Calculation Classes : These are classes that perform some sort of calculation and return a result.
 - Coordination Classes : These are classes that co-ordinate a workflow or a set of calculation classes.
 - Entity Classes : These are classes that hold information.
 - DTO Classes : Similar to entity classes, intended to carry information between services.

 ### Null Object Pattern